shield02/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 + 1-listint_len.c - Script that counts the number of elements in a list
 + 2-add_nodeint.c - Script that adds a new node to the beginning of a list
 + 3-add_nodeint_end.c - Script that adds a new node to the end of a list
-+ 4-free_listint.c - Script that frees a struct list
++ 4-free_listint.c - Script that frees a singly linked list
++ 5-free_listint2.c - Script that frees a singly linked list and sets the head to NULL